 Why you’ll love this recipe

-- These lazy enchiladas take under 40 minutes start to finish.
+- These lazy enchiladas take under 40 minutes start to finish with minimal ingredients.

 - Easy assembly and no tortilla rolling required.

 - These enchiladas are family friendly.
 Both kids and adults love them.

 - If needed this recipe can be adapted to dairy free or gluten free.

 - This meal is macro friendly and only 300 calories per serving.

 - Great for leftovers and meal prep as they reheat wonderfully.